 Our summer/fall internship is a seven-month, three-days-a-week internship that begins mid/late May and continues until the end of December.

-Complete the academic coursework portion of the ACLP eligibility assessment.
+Complete the academic course work portion of the ACLP eligibility assessment or are actively enrolled in an ACLP endorsed academic program.

 Successfully complete child life coursework inclusive of the six applied areas of study, as required by the ACLP.